 Getting the user to click on the link to your website is good, but what matters is the amount of time they will spend on that page.
 If a visitor visits a website and their first impression is not quite well, time on site will definitely go down.
+The first impression of your website can be improved with a proper UX strategy.
 Also if a website has attractive content, visitors will want to explore more.
 As much as they visit for a purpose or a particular product, you will have a chance to introduce other services and maybe company features once they are on.

 3. Pages per Session